SparkPost/support-docs/support/tech-resources/transmissions-api-scheduling.md

 ## Getting Started

 To schedule a transmission, simply set the `options.start_time` field to the desired delivery time in your Transmissions API request.
 The time should be in ISO-8601 format (`YYYY-MM-DDTHH:mm:ss+-HH:mm`).
 We strongly encourage you to include a `campaign_id` in your transmission in case you need to cancel it later (more on that below).
+The `campaign_id` should be the same for your entire campaign; you should not specify a unique `campaign_id` for each transmission.
 Here is an example transmission that is scheduled to be delivered on January 1, 2021 at 12:00 AM UTC:

 ```bash
 curl -X POST \